 This is a really important piece of camping advice, particularly if you’re camping for the first time and will be using lots of new gear – GO FOR A TEST RUN!

-Before your actual camping trip, pick somewhere close to home OR even in your home/garden just to practice pitching your tent, check everything works and you know how to use it.
+Before your actual camping trip, pick somewhere close to home OR even in your home/garden.
+You can practice pitching your tent, check everything works and that you know how to use it.

 Camping for Beginners Pt.
 3 – Camping Tips for Beginners